finlayjack89/PaydownPilot/replit.md

 - **Reliability**: Includes health checks, retry logic with exponential backoff for plan generation, and auto-restart capability for crashed Python processes.

 ### Key Architectural Decisions
-- **Two-Brain Separation**: Divides financial calculation (deterministic Python solver) from AI assistance (Anthropic Claude) to ensure accuracy and intelligent user support.
+- **Two-Brain Separation**: Divides financial calculation (deterministic Python solver) from AI assistance (Anthropic Claude "Language Brain") to ensure accuracy and intelligent user support.
+The Math Brain receives only verified structured data; the Language Brain handles research and explanations only.
+- **Hybrid-Assisted Onboarding**: Combines Plaid automation (bank connections, balances, due dates) with AI research (minimum payment rules) and human verification to create a fast yet accurate onboarding flow.
 - **Monetary Precision**: All currency stored as cents and percentages as basis points to prevent floating-point errors.
 - **Session-Based Authentication**: Uses Passport.js with express-session for secure, time-sensitive authentication.
 - **Serverless Database**: Neon serverless PostgreSQL for scalability and reliability.